NickGatti/X3D-HTML-GENERATOR/README.md

     let metaDataInfoButtonText = 'MetaData Info';
     //Which XML tag to look for to display on the metaDataButton let metaDataInfo = 'EACTSID';
-    //What HTML to display when the Diag Info button is clicked let displayHTMLinfoHTML = [{
+    //What HTML to display when the 'displayHTMLinfo' button is clicked let displayHTMLinfoHTML = [{
             "p": "Example p tag"
         },